decentralized-identity/keri/docs/Q-and-A-Security.md

 All of which used some form of machine learning as a subset.
 Smith then branched out into IoT distributed systems that employed machine learning for self-healing routing algorithms and simultaneously spent many years working on open standard communications protocols including designing and developing two new protocols largely on my own.
 One was a highly scalable performant end-to-end secure internet protocol called RAET (Circa 2014).
 This gives him a uniquely well suited experience base to solve the problem that KERI solves.

-## **Q: Why are KERI security claims struggling to get appreciation?
+## **Q: Why are KERI security claims struggling to get appreciation in the Decentralized Identity space?
 KERI solves a really really hard problem that many of the experts in the Decentralized Identity field do not have the background to easily understand.
 They are going to have to invest some effort to either acquire that background or be patient enough to walk through lengthy tutorials.
 There is no short cut.
 KERI creator Sam Smith: "There were a dozen people at IIW April 2021 that sat through three hours of the KERI security sessions where I patiently walked through it.
 But we only covered half a dozen of the meta security issues and could easily spend another three hours covering